bcgov/inclusive-names-service/docs/web_servers_and_web_pages/Readme.md

 [Internationalization techniques: Authoring web pages](https://www.w3.org/International/techniques/authoring-html)

-[Declaring character encodings in HTML](https://www.w3.org/International/questions/qa-html-encoding-declarations)

-This document covers the following topics:
+[Declaring character encodings in HTML](https://www.w3.org/International/questions/qa-html-encoding-declarations) This document covers the following topics: <br>
-1. What about the byte-order mark?
+1. What about the byte-order mark? <br>
-2. Should I declare the encoding in the HTTP header?
+2. Should I declare the encoding in the HTTP header? <br>
-3. Working with polyglot and XML formats
+3. Working with polyglot and XML formats <br>
-4. Additional learning resources
+4. Additional learning resources <br>